National Information on Norway

 Banks/Credit cards:

 Norwegian customs regulations are very strict.
-The import of alcohol, but also tobacco, is subject to strict conditions.
+The import of alcohol and tobacco, is subject to strict conditions.
 Even small violations of the limits are severely punishable.
 High import duties are payable when importing cars.

-If you are bringing currency with a value corresponding to more than NOK 25,000 to or from Norway, you have to notify Norwegian Customs.
+If you are bringing currency with a value corresponding to more than 25,000 NOK (approx. 1,850 GBP) to or from Norway, you have to notify Norwegian Customs.

 If you have fished under the auspices of a registered tourist fishing camp, the export quota is maximum 18 kilos of fish or fish products, provided that the organized fishing can be documented.